NogueraMateo/FastAPI-Integrations/README.md

     ![Step 3](/assets/Zoom-Tuto/Step3.png)
     ![Step 4](/assets/Zoom-Tuto/Step4.png)

- 2. Setting up Oauth consent screen
+ 2. Set up the OAuth consent screen
     ![Step 5](/assets/Zoom-Tuto/Step5.png)
     ![Step 6](/assets/Zoom-Tuto/Step6.png)
     ![Step 7](/assets/Zoom-Tuto/Step7.png)
     ![Step 8](/assets/Zoom-Tuto/Step8.png)
     ![Step 9](/assets/Zoom-Tuto/Step9.png)
     ![Step 10](/assets/Zoom-Tuto/Step10.png)
-In this step, keep in mind that **`only the gmail accounts you add here are the ones that are going to be able to log in when you're testing the API.`**
+In this step, keep in mind that **`only the Gmail accounts you add here are the ones that are going to be able to log in when you're testing the API.`**
     ![Step 11](/assets/Zoom-Tuto/Step11.png)

-4. Getting the credentials
+4. Get the credentials
     ![Step 12](/assets/Zoom-Tuto/Step12.png)
     ![Step 13](/assets/Zoom-Tuto/Step13.png)
     ![Step 14](/assets/Zoom-Tuto/Step14.png)

     ![Step 15](/assets/Zoom-Tuto/Step15.png)
-    **`The Authorized redirect URIs must be the same url that the one in this part of the code `**
+    **`The Authorized redirect URIs must be the same url that the one in this part of the code. `**
     ![Emphasis](/assets/Zoom-Tuto/Emphasis.png)
-Remember these credentials because you're going to need them later
+Remember these credentials because you're going to need them later.
     ![Step 16](/assets/Zoom-Tuto/Step16.png)

 ## Setting up the Zoom account application

 You'll also need to create a zoom application, specifically a Server-to-Server OAuth.
-This step is neccessary to get the zoom credentials to make sure the meeting scheduling works as expected.
+This step is neccessary to get the Zoom credentials to ensure the meeting scheduling works as expected.

 You can easily get the credentials by following the [Zoom Documentation](https://developers.zoom.us/docs/internal-apps/) After you have created the app, you can go to your [apps](https://marketplace.zoom.us/user/build) and click on the project you